mnguye95/personal-blog/src/posts/form-handling-astro-react-vercel-sendgrid.md

 description: Form submissions are used to receive leads and inquiries on our website.
 With Astro, React, and Vercel, it's possible!
 ---

-With Astro being a little over a year old at the time of this blog, building an app with this stack was a shot in the dark, but I got it!
+Building an app with this stack was a shot in the dark, but I got it!

 ## Setting up Sendgrid STMP and Adding Environment Variables in Astro JS